Statistical tests

 • For multivariable regression, you can specify formulas in the format Y ~ X1 + X2 + X3... when there is more than one independent variable.

-• You must also supply the name of the dataset to the data = argument so that R knows where to look to find the specified variables.
+• Using the formula option, you must also supply the name of the dataset to the data = argument so that R knows where to look to find the specified variables.

 • See the help files for alternative ways to supply the information for each test